by Kiran Manjunatha and Bhumika Agarwal (@BA02)

 For output formats other than Excel, we need to add an extra step to get the borders to align.
 Add a Layout tool and configure it as below:

 After the Layout tool, add a Render tool and configure it to the required file format.
 This table format after the Layout tool can also be used in the body section of an Email tool!

-You might have observed that in formats other than Excel, you can see the extra line like the one below the Technology row.
+You might have observed by now in formats other than Excel you can see the extra line like the one below Same Day row.

-You can make the extra lines less visible by using white borders and light grey background for the table cells like below.
+You can make the extra lines less visible by using white borders and light gray background for the table cells like below.
 This will give a more elegant look.
 Nice!